Stardew Valley Mod Manager

 The "manager" is a screen that shows the available mods with a checkmark to indicate whether they should be active or not, and a couple of buttons to perform specific actions.

-When I reorganized this based upon the metadata this became a mapping of mod names (or rather: installation directories) on collections of data among which a list of components; and a mapping of component names on collections of data among which the dependencies with other mods.
-Later I added a mapping of save files on mod names.
+When I reorganized this based upon the metadata this became a mapping of mod names (or rather: installation directories) to collections of data such as a list of components; and a mapping of component names to collections of data comprising the dependencies with other mods.
+Later I added a mapping of save files to mod names.

 Whether a mod is activated or not is not registered in the configuration, it can be inspected looking at the name on disk.